RickyVaughn2/node-red-mysql-r2/README.md

 ## License

-This project is licensed under the GNU License.
+This project is licensed under the GNU General Public License v3.0.
 See the [LICENSE](LICENSE) file for details.